‘Mama June: From Not To Hot’ Reunion Shows Sugar Bear ‘Abuse’ In Epic Fight With Pumpkin

 After accusing Mike “Sugar Bear” Thompson of being emotionally and physically abusive during their relationship, Mama June told her From Not To Hot fans to just wait and see.
-Well, the time has come and apparently, the much thinner Mama June was talking about a scene from the Mama June: From Not To Hot reunion show that airs on WEtv tonight.
+Well, the time has come, and apparently, the much thinner Mama June was talking about a scene from the Mama June: From Not To Hot reunion show that airs on WEtv tonight.
 In a sneak peek released prior to the show, Sugar Bear is seen getting into a nasty fight with his former stepdaughter, Lauryn “Pumpkin” Shannon.

 In the clip shared by Entertainment Tonight, Sugar Bear and Pumpkin get in a typical, reunion-style brawl where the crew literally had to hold them back.
 Sugar Bear can be seen stomping around on the set as he circles in an attempt to get close to the 17-year old Pumpkin as the explosive argument escalates.
 Pumpkin is already being held back and can’t get closer to Sugar Bear as they scream obscenities at each other.

 “Okay, I swear to f**king God,” Pumpkin screams at her former stepfather.
-He is yelling back at her and it looks like things are about to escalate on into a fist fight between a grown man and a 17-year old girl on the reunion show for Mama June: From Not To Hot.
+He is yelling back at her, and it looks like things are about to escalate on into a fist fight between a grown man and a 17-year old girl on the reunion show for Mama June: From Not To Hot.

 “I got you too!
 I got you too,” Sugar Bear screams back.